 - 1. Single-Axis Merge a single row of images using rotation. - 2.
 Single-Axis 360 degree merge a single row of images for a 360 degree rotation. - 3.
-Multi-Row Merge rows and columns of images using two rotary tables.
+Multi-Row Merge rows and columns of images using two rotary tables. - 4.
+Art Scan An experimental way of scanning works of art.

-The process is similar between all three panoramic modes.
+The process is similar between all four panoramic modes.